computermouth/qemu-static-conf/README.md

 These files enable (likely among other things) the ability to build `arm32v7/*` Docker images on a Linux host of a different architecture without putting qemu-*-static binaries in the image itself.
+(Only tested on Debian 9)

 ### How do I know if I need them?